 With less than 16,000 residents, people often think of Vienna as being a sleepy little hamlet.
-Despite its outward appearance, Vienna has plenty to offer when it comes to restaurants, shops, art galleries, music venues and theaters.
-Downtown Vienna is alive with many enjoyable activities, including historic sites, a variety of shops, and owner-operated restaurants.
+Despite its outward appearance, Vienna has plenty to offer when it comes to restaurants, shops, art galleries, music venues, and theaters.
+Downtown Vienna is alive with many enjoyable activities, including historic sites, various shops, and owner-operated restaurants.
 Vienna’s cultural diversity is its most charming asset, with an eclectic restaurant district drawing visitors from all over.

 For more exciting options, residents can head out to Tysons Corner Shopping Center & Galleria to shop at upscale boutiques and enjoy fine dining.
 However, all basic conveniences are easily attainable in Vienna, so residents can get everything they need close by without leaving their community.

-For those who love attending outdoor performances and concerts, Wolf Trap National Park for the Performing Arts is located right in Vienna providing entertainment throughout the year.
+For those who love attending outdoor performances and concerts, Wolf Trap National Park for the Performing Arts is located in Vienna and provides entertainment throughout the year.
 This unique venue attracts audiences from far and wide and is the only U.S. National Park devoted to the performing arts.

 Meadowlark Gardens Regional Park is also a hub of activity in Vienna, where residents come to immerse themselves in the beauty of nature.
 You can wile away an afternoon walking through the exquisitely landscaped gardens and lakes filled with fluttering ducks and geese and gaze at nature’s critters from a charming gazebo on Lake Caroline.